 The new three-year agreement, which replaces a contract that was set to expire on Aug.
 9, includes wage increases in each year and “modest” pension increases, AT&T said.
 The company reached an agreement with Midwest employees last month and is still negotiating with the CWA on the East and West Coast, where contracts expired April 7.

-AT&T and competitors such as Verizon Communications Inc. (VZ) regularly negotiate with unions over new contracts as rising network investment costs weigh on profit margins.
+AT&T and competitors such as Verizon Communications Inc. (VZ:US) regularly negotiate with unions over new contracts as rising network investment costs weigh on profit margins.
 More than half of AT&T’s employees are represented by CWA, the International Brotherhood of Electrical Workers or other unions, according to the company’s annual report.

 To contact the reporter on this story: Ville Heiskanen in Helsinki at firstname.lastname@example.org